IdentityServer/IdentityServer4/docs/index.rst

 Commercial Support Services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you need commercial support building or running your identity platform, we can help you as well.
+If you need help building or running your identity platform, let us know.
 Head over to `identityserver.com <https://identityserver.com>`_ for more information.

 .. toctree::
    :maxdepth: 2